 When breastfeeding isn’t working, parents may want to peek under their baby’s tongue.
-Some children are born with a tongue tie, or a thick strip of tissue called a frenulum that connects the bottom of the mouth to the tip of the tongue.
-The frenulum typically separates before a baby is born, but it stays attached in about five percent of newborns.
-If the tongue tie causes problems with breastfeeding or speech issues later in childhood, parents may opt for a simple surgery called a frenotomy that snips the tongue free.
-There are few risks to the surgery, so many parents are eager to arrange for it — likely too many.
+Some children are born with a tongue tie, a thick strip of tissue called a frenulum that connects the bottom of the mouth to the tip of the tongue.
+The frenulum typically separates before a baby is born, but it stays attached in about 5% of newborns.
+If the tongue-tie causes problems with breastfeeding or, later in childhood, speech issues, parents may opt for a simple surgery called a frenotomy that snips the tongue free.
+There are few risks to tongue-tie surgery, so many parents are eager to arrange for it — likely too many.

-Not all babies with a tethered tongue have trouble breastfeeding, and only those who do face issues are referred to as having a tongue tie, also known by the medical term ankyloglossia.
-Pediatricians may mistakenly refer a baby for a frenotomy when breastfeeding issues are caused by a problem unrelated to the tethered tongue.
-For example, a study of 115 infants found that 63 percent of babies referred for a frenotomy ended up not needing one after a breastfeeding assessment.
+Not all babies with a tethered tongue have trouble breastfeeding, and only those who do face issues are diagnosed with a tongue tie, also known by the medical term ankyloglossia.
+Pediatricians may mistakenly refer a baby for a frenotomy when breastfeeding issues are caused by a problem unrelated to a tongue tie.
+For example, a study of 115 infants found that 63 percent of babies referred for a frenotomy ended up not needing the surgery after a breastfeeding assessment.

-A tongue tie impedes breastfeeding by disrupting the baby’s latch onto the nipple.
+A tongue-tie can impede breastfeeding by disrupting the baby’s latch onto the nipple.
 A baby must keep their tongue over their lower gums to get a good latch while breastfeeding.
-A tongue tie can stop a baby from keeping their tongue in the right position, which can lead the baby to chew on the nipple instead of sucking on it, according to the Mayo Clinic.
+A tongue-tie can stop a baby from keeping their tongue in the right position, which can lead the baby to chew on the nipple instead of sucking on it, according to the Mayo Clinic.
 This can lead to issues sucking out milk and can cause nipple pain.

 Frenotomy is a simple solution: Doctors make a small incision to release that frenulum, and voila, no more tethered tongue.
-On babies, many perform it right in the doctor’s office.
+Many doctors will perform it right in the doctor’s office.
 Easy enough, but does it work?

 “Anecdotally, a lot of the kids do have improvement and parents feel like things go better after frenotomy.”
 But there isn’t enough hard evidence to prove the surgery leads to better breastfeeding.
 “There are some studies that do show an improvement,” Buzi says.
-However, she points out these studies are small and many don’t have control groups to compare the treatment against.
+However, she points out these studies are small and many don’t have control groups to compare the tongue tie surgery against.